The Baptist Bride position, also known as Landmarkism, has been defined as follows:

 I heard a preacher say that he had been able to trace his church’s heritage back to one of the original Baptist churches in America.
 Where did he get the supernatural wisdom to know that none of those churches had lost its candlestick before God?
 And tracing one’s church back 200 years in one country in modern times would be child’s play compared to tracing it for 2,000 years!

 I believe the biblical pattern for church planting is for churches to start churches.
 That is what we see in Acts 13-14 in the first missionary journey, which is the example that we should follow throughout the church age.
 That is the pattern that I have followed in my missionary work from its inception in the 1980s.
-The first church we started in Nepal, which was the first Baptist church ever planted in that country, was started by a missionary who was ordained and sent out by a Bible-believing church in America (me).
+The first church we started (in a country in Asia) was started by a missionary who was ordained and sent out by a Bible-believing church in America (me).
 That first church has started many other churches.
 We started a new church 11 years ago, and that church, too, is starting other churches.
 That is the New Testament pattern for missionary work.

 But this biblical pattern offers no authority for trying to trace one’s heritage for the purpose of authenticating a church’s right to exist.
 In my estimation, there is zero biblical authority for such a thing, which means that it cannot be a Bible doctrine.
 If you can't take the Bible and prove your doctrine with a plain “thus saith the Lord,” you don’t have a Bible doctrine.